eddyerburgh/notes/docs/operating-systems/linux/filesystem.md

 ### The Deadline I/O Scheduler

-The Deadline I/O scheduler was introduced to solve problems with the Linus elevator sceduler.
+The Deadline I/O scheduler was introduced to solve problems with the Linus elevator scheduler.
 The Linus elevator could lead to starvation of requests to one part of the disk in the case of many requests to a different part of the disk.

 The Deadline I/O scheduler works on the premise that write operations can happen asynchronously in the background without affecting the user, whereas read operations must be fast.
 Read requests tend to be dependant on each other, so read latency can have a knock-on affect {% cite lkd -l 300 %}.